 However, this natural supplement has been used for centuries in China as a memory enhancer, and was even noted by the ancient Greeks for its powerful mind-inducing effects.

 Now we know that galantamine indirectly promotes dreaming sleep as well as lucid dreaming, which is the art of becoming self-aware in your dreams.

 There’s a lot of hype about galantamine, so I want to cover the basics about how it works on the brain, the studies that have proven its effectiveness, and my personal recommendations for experimentation with this safe and natural supplement.

-However, I also want to be brutally honest about some of the mild psychological and physical side effects as well.
-I’ll also cover how to pair the supplement with mental and physical practices for best results.
+I also want to be brutally honest about some of the mild psychological and physical side effects as well.
+The end of this article covers how to pair the supplement with mental and physical practices for best results.

 Galantamine & Memory